gitremko/Gemini_cli_notion_extention/README.md

 3) Grant access to pages/databases
    - In the integration page, open the "Access" tab and add the pages/databases you want to use
    - Or share specific Notion pages/databases with your integration from Notion
-4) Copy the "Internal Integration Secret" — this is your API key
+4) Copy the "Internal Integration Secret" â€” this is your API key

 ## Set API Key
 - Windows (User-scoped, required on Windows)